-This summer, the Goethe-Institut is bringing six German movies on the topic of standstill to U.S. audiences.
+This summer, the Goethe-Institut brought six German movies on the topic of standstill to U.S. audiences.
 Karin Oehlenschläger, who manages the film and literature program at the Goethe‑Institut Boston, artfully curated this selection of films about stopping time, taking breaks, and living through the beginning of a pandemic.
-Stream a new film for free on Goethe on Demand each week!

 In My Room

 Armin is getting too old for nightlife and the woman he likes.
 He’s not really happy but can’t picture living any differently.
 One morning, he wakes up, and the world looks the same as always — but mankind has disappeared entirely.
 A film about the frightening gift of maximum freedom.

 Paul is serving in the military when he goes AWOL on the way back from a maneuver.
 He hides out in his parents’ bungalow in the middle of nowhere in the German state of Hessia.
 While his parents are on vacation, Paul becomes increasingly apathetic.
 Over a few summer days, he evades the responsibilities of everyday life and falls in love with his brother’s girlfriend, disrupting the lives of everyone in his circle.

 Have you ever had déjà vu?
 Have you ever met a person you thought you already knew?
 For Nora and Aron, it’s love at first sight when they meet in the subway on a rainy day.
 A complete chance meeting, Nora says.
 Everything is predetermined, Aron says.
 But then, the young couple winds up in the middle of a bank robbery.
 Aron is shot by one of the masked robbers and dies in Nora’s arms.
 Time stands still for Nora.
 She tries to numb her pain, spending the night with a stranger — Natan.
 Natan offers Nora support and stability, but she has the nagging feeling that she already knows him...

 Available from August 22–28, 2022